Reghay-repo/task-it-easy/README.md

 This session is dedicated to elaborate future features of task it easy

-##### **1. Electron support**
+##### **1. Desktop and mobile version**

-To be a true offline-first app, we need to get rid of browsers.
+A native vesion can improve the accessibility, user experience and the productvity.

 ##### **2. Task it easy server**

-A possible solution to share data is to have your own server.
-An easy-to-use CLI application that runs a server in the background that stores and serves data using endpoints can be a good idea.
-The implementations could be in many languages and have different approaches as long as it implements all endspoints needed.
+A possible solution for sharing data is to have your own server.
+An easy-to-use command-line interface (CLI) application that runs a server in the background and stores and serves data using endpoints could be a good idea.
+The implementation can be done in various programming languages and can have different approaches, as long as it implements all the necessary endpoints.

 ##### **3. Teams**

-Some task/project management services on web charges every person of the team to use their infrastructure.
-Using a common server for everyone is more cheap and effective.
+Some web-based task/project management services charge every member of a team to use their infrastructure.
+However, using a common server for everyone can be more cost-effective and efficient.

 ##### **4. Shared spaces**

-Sometimes you just need to share your space with someone, this could be a reality with a server.
+Sometimes, you may need to share your space with someone.
+This can be made possible with a server.

 ##### **5. Natural Processing Language for create tasks**

-Now creating tasks still easy, but it could be more pleasant to just write "Check this every Sunday" then task it easy understands everything.
+Creating tasks is still easy, but it would be more pleasant to simply write something like "Check this every Sunday" and have the task management tool understand it easily.

 ##### **6. Keyboard shortcuts**